ProofOfPizza/ProofOfPizza/README.md

 Stuff I find important and fun: Learning new things, math, open source, internet freedom and privacy, collaboration.
 Contact me on [LinkedIn](https://www.linkedin.com/in/chaistofkoper/) or email: chai@inquisitive.nl

+Read about tech and other fun things on my blog: https://calzone.proofofpizza.com/

 "Solving problems is the essence of creativity.
 Throw me a challenge!"

 <!---